Icon

 The most correct way to do this would be to connect the model from before to the new test data, because now we are essentially creating a new model, however we tested both and they yield the same result, so for the clarity of the workflow we prefer to present it this way.

-We could also use the entire dataset instead of the partitioned one, since we don't need the training data, however this actually made the model more uncertain seen by the prediction vote confidence going from 0.998 (partitioned) and 0.997 (whole dataset).
+We could also use the entire dataset instead of the partitioned one, since we don't need the test data, however this actually made the model more uncertain seen by the prediction vote confidence going from 0.998 (just training partition) and 0.997 (whole dataset).

 Constant Value Column (deprecated)